nicolas2192/OCR/README.md

 ## :camera: Image handling

 OpenCV is used to scan and process handwritten text.
-This word is break down into letters and then passed one by one to model predict function to predict each letter individually.
+The word is broken down into letters and then passed one by one to the model predict function to determine each letter individually.

-Improve prediction accuracy by uploading pictures with great contrast, dark letters on light color backgrounds.
-Go to data/test for some examples and get and idea of what images should be used with this model.
+Improve prediction accuracy by uploading pictures with high contrast, e.g. dark letters on light backgrounds.
+Go to data/test for some examples and get an idea of how images should look like.

 As a first step, the original image is cropped to remove unwanted noise at the edges, then it is passed to a threshold function and gets its colors inverted.
 Finally, contours are located using the findContour function and split into an array of individual letters.
-A step by step process visualization is shown below.
+Step-by-step process visualization is shown below.

 <p align="center">
   <img width="926" height="331" src="readme/steps.png">